 Campers must park their vehicles in the day use lot and walk 1/4 mile to Trail Camp.
 The standard campsite fee includes parking for one (1) vehicle which may park in the designated area of the parking lot.
-Towed vehicles and trailers are not permitted at Andrew Molera State Park due to limited space in the parking lot.
+Recreational vehicles, towed vehicles and trailers are not permitted at Andrew Molera State Park due to limited space in the parking lot.
 Parking for a second passenger vehicle is not guaranteed.
 When space is available in the parking lot, a second vehicle may be registered, and an extra vehicle fee will apply (see CAMPING FEES above).

 Check-in time is 2 p.m.
-All incoming campers must check in at the entrance kiosk upon arrival.
+All incoming campers must check in at the entrance station upon arrival.
 Campers will be issued a registration tag for their vehicle and a registration tag for display on the post at their campsite.
 The vehicle tag must be placed in the windshield of the vehicle prior to hiking to Trail Camp.
 Vehicle tags are valid for day use entry into other State Parks.
 Maximum occupancy of each campsite is four peope (including children).
 Check-out time is 12 noon.

 STORE FOOD inside the provided storage container at each site to protect yourself and park wildlife.
 Food is not secure in tents, plastic storage boxes, or ice chests.
 Dispose of trash and food waste promptly in the animal-proof dumpsters to keep wildlife from consuming or spreading them around.
 Please recycle your plastic, glass, and aluminum.